 Fall Festivals on the Great River Road

 Great food and music doesn’t end with summer!
 The Great River Road offers a variety of fall festivities to keep the fun going.

-Here is a list of festivals on the Road and few a short trip away 🙂 !
+Here is a list of festivals on the river road and a few a short trip away!

 Twin Cities Harvest Festival Maze (Brooklyn Park, MN)

 Explore the largest Minnesota corn maze!
 If that isn’t enough, you can have fun in a corn pit that holds over seven semi-trucks of shelled corn.

 Autumn Festival, An Arts & Crafts Affair (Shakopee, MN)